partiallymisplaced/circle-swim/README.md

 ### How to view

-This project can only be previewed locally at this time.
-To test this repository:
+You can preview the app at https://partiallymisplaced.github.io/circle-swim/

+#### Running the project locally
+To review the code and test the app in a develompent environment:

-1. Clone to a local directory of your choice with `$ git clone https://github.com/partiallymisplaced/circle-swim.git`
+1. Clone this repository to a local directory of your choice with `$ git clone https://github.com/partiallymisplaced/circle-swim.git`
 2. Install all project dependencies with `npm install`
 3. Start the development server with `npm start`
 4. View in browser on port 3000 `http://localhost:3000/`

+#### Testing functionality
+You can create a local build version which will make use of the service worker provided by `create-react-app`.
+To do so:

+1. Create a build using `npm run build`
+2. Serve build
+    * If you don't have a preferred method to do so, `create-react-app` recommends using the [Serve](https://www.npmjs.com/package/serve) package.
+Install it using `npm i serve`.
+    * Run the serve with `serve`
+    * View the app at `http://localhost:5000`

 ### Dependencies